 Hello!
 A bit about me:

 My name is Tiffany Newton.
 I grew up in southern Missouri.
-One of my first memories of childhood was about reading and checking out books from my library.
+One of my first memories of childhood was about reading and checking out books from my local library.
 It has sort of just grown from there.
 I've loved books and libraries my entire life.
 I began volunteering in the library while I was in middle school.

 My graduate coursework focused on reference, instruction, and service in libraries.
 I also have a strong personal interest in life long learning and empowering patrons of all ages, from all backgrounds, and with all levels of skills.